cssnr/noaa-weather-android/README.md

 - Chat with us on Discord: https://discord.gg/wXy6m2X8wY
 - Provide General Feedback: [https://cssnr.github.io/feedback/](https://cssnr.github.io/feedback/?app=NOAA%20Weather%20Android)

+## Crash Reporting

+Without crash reporting, fixing a bug requires a lot from you:

+- Stop what you're doing and open a browser
+- Go to the GitHub repo and create an Issue
+- Explain exactly what you were doing when the app crashed
+- Hope I can re-create the bug myself to get the stack trace

+That's a heavy ask on for an app that's already not working, and it leaves these users with a bad experience or an app that is not working.

+To close that gap without compromising your data or privacy, the app embeds [ACRA](https://github.com/ACRA/acra) — an open-source crash reporting library.

+Reports are received by a self-hosted [Acrarium](https://github.com/F43nd1r/Acrarium) backend that runs on my own infrastructure, so crash data does not go to any third-party (Google or other Big Data) services.

+**You can turn crash reporting on or off at any time with a toggle on the Settings page.**

+### What Gets Collected

+ACRA only runs when the app hits an unhandled crash.
+By default, it bundles just the technical context needed to diagnose it:

+- The **stack trace** of the crash, plus the app and Android versions
+- Basic **device context** — e.g. the device model and OS version
+- A short extract of the app's **own logcat** (the last ~200 lines)

+It does **not** track usage or activities.
+It also does not collect a **device identifier**, and does not grab system-wide or other-app logs.

+Each report is **anonymized** and sent **directly** to my server, so only I receive the data.

 # Development

 This section briefly covers running and building in [Android Studio](#Android-Studio) and the [Command Line](#Command-Line).